olliegardner/seminar-roulette/timelog.md

 ### 28 Jan 2021

 - _0.5 hour_ Wrote up status report for this week and sent to supervisor.
-- _1 hour_ Added similarity scores to search page.
+- _1.5 hour_ Added similarity scores and filters to search page.